IBM/aihwkit/docs/source/index.rst

 PyTorch integration
 ~~~~~~~~~~~~~~~~~~~

-A series of primitives and features that allow using the toolkit within Pytorch:
+A series of primitives and features that allow using the toolkit within PyTorch:

 * Analog neural network modules (fully connected layer, convolution layer).
 * Analog optimizers (SGD).